 The trader sees action in the market and does not want to miss the boat with profit sailing away.
 Therefore the trader takes a leap of faith.
-Jumping into a rolling and ongoing move can however have adverse affects without sufficient preparations.
-In many cases the currencies retraces against the trader, just at the moment the trader decides to take a trade.
+Jumping into a rolling and ongoing move can, however, have adverse effects without sufficient preparations.
+In many cases the currencies retrace against the trader, just at the moment, the trader decides to take a trade.
 How many of the readers recognize this phenomenon?
 Please write a comment in the section down below if you do.

 Because corrections are long and impulses are short, the statistical probability that the impulse will continue once it is on its way is decreasing.